 On the 1st November, chamber vocal ensemble The Song Company presented Nineteen to the Dozen at the Melbourne Recital Centre.
 In their words, this concert presented a “tapestry of 20 compact untitled commissions from 19 Australian composers, playlisted against fragmented miniatures from each of the last 12 centuries.”
 Each individual fragment was about 2 minutes long.

 The program was stylistically a mixed bag.
-I think it is worth mentioning that the listening experience might have been enhanced if there wasn’t quite as much rapid-fire aural stimulation packed into the program.
+I think it is worth mentioning that the listening experience might have been enhanced if it didn’t involve quite as much rapid-fire aural stimulation.
 The downside of having so many commissions, and running straight through the program from start to finish, was that it was hard to fully absorb any of the pieces as an audience member, particularly as they were so brief.

 However, I would like to acknowledge that it is a great thing for a local group to commission so many new works by Australian composers.
 It would be fantastic to perhaps see a program by The Song Company where they commission three or four composers to write ten minute pieces, which would give the compositions space to breathe (both for the composers themselves in writing the pieces and for the audience members in listening to them).

 It was interesting to note that a number of the commissioned vignettes were in a similar sound world, featuring experimentation with soundscapes and vocal effects, such as intentional vocal fry, trills, almost machine-esque noises and vocalisations on particular pitches.
 The risk with this particular style of overtly modern vocal music is that after a certain point it can sound like arbitrarily ‘weird’ noise for the sake of it, particularly if the piece finishes without building to a climax or experimenting with levels in dynamics and tone.